 Roll – Not actually tried this but I imagine when you come down to below a speed where regen braking works the car simply keeps going as far as it will roll!

 Hold – if you take your foot off the accelerator pedal the car uses regen braking first and then brakes to bring you to a complete stop with limo driver smoothness.
 I chose this but it does take getting used to when parking as you have to use the accelerator to move.
 If Elon reads this perfection would be hold but using creep in a parking space!

 Over the air updates

 You will quickly discover that the free updates via WiFi provide great updates that add features, fix issues and even boost range or performance.
-Usually updates arrive every couple of weeks but sometimes 2 will arrive in 2 days.
+Usually updates arrive every few weeks but sometimes 2 will a couple of days apart.
 Some will be major and describe new features.
 Some will be minor.

 The model 3 needs wifi to download software.
 In my experience even on phones that offer a wifi hotspot the Tesla is reluctant to download updates, Different phones may work.. mine is IOS on an up to date Iphone.

 Connecting to home wifi may be easy.. or like me you may have a house with no driveway, street parking & a small front garden.
 In this case if you find that even parked in the street outside is too weak.
 Top tip.. if it definitely won’t connect facing in one direction turn the car to face in the opposite direction!
 My own model 3 will only consistently connect and download when the passenger side (left side) is closest to the home wifi router.

 Once a download is complete you will be asked to install it which takes around half an hr.
 Only install an update when the car is still connected to wifi.
 Occasionally the car will be missing a few files for an update.
 If you are connected to wifi it will simply fetch them.
 If not connected, missing files can stall the update, leaving you unable to drive the car until it aborts (allow up to an hour for this!)